- RSV is a common respiratory virus that causes cold-like symptoms in children and adults.

 Most children contract RSV before age two simply because of contact with other children.
 Being in crowded places with people who may be infected or having exposure to other children or siblings who may be infected are common ways to pick up the virus.

-- Young children born with congenital heart or lung disease, weakened immune systems or have neuromuscular disorders.
+- All infants or young children born prematurely, with congenital heart or lung disease, weakened immune systems or have neuromuscular disorders.

 - Older adults suffering from lung or heart disease, such as asthma, congestive heart failure, or chronic obstructive pulmonary disease (COPD)